bowbahdoe/guava/README.md

 ## What

-This package is a soft-fork of [Guava](https://github.com/google/guava)
+This module is a soft-fork of [Guava](https://github.com/google/guava) which

 * Is shaded under `dev.mccue.guava`
 * Has a proper `module-info.java`